Veterinarians & Staff

 Mary has been at Eastlake Veterinary Hospital since 1985, and also worked with Dr. Anderson at Northeast Veterinary Hospital.
 Away from the practice Mary enjoys cycling, skiing, and riding her horse Lance.

 Shantel came to us from Michigan, after having worked as a full-time assistant/technician in a general practice and part-time in an emergency clinic.
-Her feline companions, Sassafrass and Freddy, made the trip shortly thereafter.
+She has two rambunctious feline companions, Roxy and Lord Warburton that she adopted from local rescue groups.
 We are delighted to have Shantel and the positive energy and enthusiasm she brings.
 In addition to her feline interests, in her spare time she likes shopping for shoes and watching scary movies.

 Lauren is originally from Maryland.
 She joined the team after graduating from University of Maryland, College Park, in 2013 with a B.S. in Neurobiology and Physiology.
 She graduated from PIMA Medical Institute in December 2015, and is now a Licensed Veterinary Technician in the state of Washington.
-She enjoys traveling, fictional writing, trying new foods, and spending her free time with her cat Chloe.
+She enjoys traveling, cats, and trying new foods.

 Macy grew up in Athens, Greece and came to Seattle to study at the University of Washington.
 After completing a B.A. in Philosophy, she started working with animals.
 She plans to further her education in the veterinary field.
 She lives with her dog Kyle and in her free time she enjoys going to the dog park, spending time with her friends, and travelling.